pixie-io/pixie-demos/http2-tracing/README.md

 ## Development

-* [OPTIONAL] If you want to modify the gRPC protobuf, you'll need to install:
+* If you want to modify the gRPC protobuf, you'll need to install:
   [protocol buffer compiler](https://grpc.io/docs/protoc-installation/) and [go protobuf plugin](https://grpc.io/docs/languages/go/quickstart/).
 * If you have modified the gRPC proto file, you'll need to run the following command to update the